gjyoung1974/cis-ubuntu-packer/README.md

 ### What's this?
 ####  This project packs a "Center for Itnernet Security" benchmark hardened Ubuntu image for Google Compute Engine
 `CIS Hardened Ubuntu Image`
 1. Edit the file: packer.json
+change the line `project_id` to reflect the proper GCloud project
 1. Authenticate / get a JWT token for Gcloud
 ```sh
 gcloud auth application-default login